arbelna/World-Cup-2026-Bracket/README.md

 **Recall: model edges market at every stage (but the gap is within noise)**

 The model has higher average Top-N recall at every stage of the bracket.
-The direction is consistent — +1.6 pp at R16, +3.1 at QF, +6.2 at SF, +12.5 at the Final — but a tournament-level block bootstrap (10,000 resamples) produces confidence intervals that span zero at every stage.
+The direction is consistent- +1.6 pp at R16, +3.1 at QF, +6.2 at SF, +12.5 at the Final- but a tournament-level block bootstrap (10,000 resamples) produces confidence intervals that span zero at every stage.
 With only four historical tournaments, none of the individual gaps are statistically distinguishable from noise.
 The point estimates are encouraging; the sample size prevents stronger claims.

 ![Bracket stage recall](./docs/img/bracket_stage_recall.png)